rjg-fizen/adams-url-tester/README.md

 # URLTester
-A simple 301 redirects tester for a list of urls using a csv file.
+A simple 301 redirects tester for a list of urls using an input (csv or json) file.

 ### Sample Test File (csv)
 URL,expectedRedirect